zoylendt/zoylendt.github.io/content/Selfhosted/Kopia backup server.md

 Set the "Server address" to the IP of your Synology NAS (I use [Tailscale](https://tailscale.com/) on both the NAS and the local PC) with the correct IP (example here: "https://100.95.65.71:51515").
 We also need to add the repository server's fingerprint, which we noted from the container's log after its first start (example here: "321a09df468f2fd7a7cb198a2aa195015014ae839409f5ca32718e34bd31e09c")

+Now we can create our first snapshot:

+- Snapshots -> New Snapshot -> "/data"

 ### Restoring files

 ...

+Possible: remove ":ro" from "/root/important-data:/data:ro", restore at "/data" and select "Overwrite Files" & "Overwrite Directories" -> restore at original place

+Drawback of Docker approach: "Mount as Local Filesystem" does not work!

 ## With binary